-Methods: Immunocompetent patients ages 18-55 with uncomplicated cutaneous abscesses were randomized either to receive I&D followed by one week of trimethoprimsulfamethoxazole or to receive I&D alone.
+Methods: Immunocompetent patients ages 18-55 with uncomplicated cutaneous abscesses were randomized either to receive I&D followed by one week of trimethoprim-sulfamethoxazole or to receive I&D alone.
 At the end of 30 days the patients were contacted by investigators who were blinded to the study groups and asked whether or not they had formed a new abscess.
-Recurrence was defined as a new abscess in the same or different location requiring additional incision and drainage or treatment.
+Recurrence was defined as a new abscess in the same of different location requiring additional incision and drainage or treatment.
 Results: 28 of the 31 patients initially enrolled were able to be reached on follow up at 30 days.
-8.3% (1/ 12) of those who received I&D alone had a recurrence, while 0/16 of those who received antibiotics had a recurrent abscess.
+8.3% (1/12) of those who received I&D alone had a recurrence, while 0/16 of those who received antibiotics had a recurrent abscess.
 The prevalence of MRSA in this study group was 55% (17/31) and the only patient who had a recurrence was MRSA positive.

 Conclusions: Our preliminary data suggests that antibiotics may have some benefit in the prevention of recurrence of cMRSA abscesses, but the sample size is too small yet to draw any conclusions as there was only one recurrence.
 A larger prospective trial using medications with activity against cMRSA is necessary to fully answer the question.

-MRSA+ 17
+MRSA+

-Non-MRS

-Abx 16

-MRSA 9 Recurrence 0

-No MRSA 4 .Recurrence 0

-Unknown 3 Recurrence 0

-No Abx 13

-MRSA 7 Recurrence 1

-No MRSA 4 Recurrence 0
+MRSA+ Non-MRSA 14 Abx 16 MRSA Recurrence No MRSA 4 .Recurrence 3 Unknown Recurrence 0 No Abx Recurrence No MRSA Recurrence